 The Toyota Way is a very interesting book.
 It has become a classic in the description of the success of Toyota.
 Toyota have through a focused and resilient work become the largest car manufacturer in the world.
-That is amazing, as they started out during a tough time after the second world war, and later on had a reputation of generally bad quality, together with other things coming from Japan.
+That is amazing.
+They started out during a tough time after the second world war, and later on had a reputation of generally bad quality, together with other things coming from Japan.
 That was however not really true.

 One of the most important parts of the success is the culture within the organization.
 The book explains the 14 management disciplines that I find very interesting.
 They all breath another way of thinking and therefore success.